isomerpages/moe-navalbasepri/_the-navalite-programme/CCA/Dance Club.md

 *   Navalite Day
 *   NBPS Speech and Prize-giving Day

 They will also participate in external performances when the opportunity arises.
-External performances that the dancers have taken part before include:
+External performances that the dancers have taken part in before include:

 *   SYF Dance Extravaganza
 *   Nee Soon South CC events